dahby/talkyard-writeups/current-queue-health.md

 5. Complete the *Function Description* section with the following:
    * **Function Name**: currentQueueHealth
-   * **Description**: Retrieve current queue information on scheduled intervals and update a session in Context Warehouse.
+   * **Description**: Retrieve current queue info on scheduled intervals and update a namespace in Context Warehouse.

 	Click *Create Function*